json-api-dotnet/JsonApiDotNetCore/docs/usage/routing.md

 # Routing

 ## Namespacing and Versioning URLs
-You can add a namespace to all URLs by specifying it in ConfigureServices
+You can add a namespace to all URLs by specifying it in ConfigureServices.

 ```c#
 public void ConfigureServices(IServiceCollection services)